20 Spring Break Destinations for Grown-Ups

 For perfectly pleasant temperatures that stay between the mid-70s to mid-80s, along with crystal clear skies that hardly ever see rain, head to Scottsdale, Arizona.
 The downtown area is vibrant both during the day and at night, with tons of restaurants, bars, and a rich Arts District filled with galleries.
 Nature lovers will enjoy the expansive McDowell Sonoran Preserve, which is one of the largest of its kind and boasts nearly 400 miles of scenic trails.
 You can hike, bike, jog and horseback ride along the countless pristine paths.
 For sporting fans, Spring Training is underway in February and March with Major League Baseball stars hitting the field.
 Stay at the newly opened Andaz Scottsdale, which offers bungalow-style guest rooms and 1950s-inspired artistic suites—it’s youthful and eclectic, with local art woven through the architecture and design.

 If you’re looking to escape overcrowded beaches and late-night partying, but still experience a relaxing vacation full of breathtaking sights, head to this one-of-a-kind destination.
 The capital of Italy’s Veneto region, Venice is built on more than 100 tiny islands that are connected by picturesque pathways and beautiful bridges.
 To fully soak up the charm that is this historic city, stay at Baglioni Hotel Luna, which is just a stone’s throw from the Piazza San Marco, the city’s main square that’s celestially lit up at night.
 You’ll also be walking distance to many other key sights including Saint Mark’s Basilica, Doge’s Palace, St. Mark’s Clocktower, Bridge of Sighs, and countless bars and restaurants at every turn.
+If an overseas trip isn’t in the budget, book one of these 12 spring break trips that cost less than staying home.

 This luxurious beach community in Maui is home to one of the island’s best beaches, Keawakapu, championship golf courses, pampering spas, exotic cliffs and a plethora of scenic views.
 It is truly a tiny corner of paradise far off the beaten path of most college students looking for a rowdy time.
 Stay at the luxurious Fairmont Kea Lani, which sits right on the beautiful Kohala Coast and offers a laundry list of cultural, spa and dining experiences, not to mention three swimming pools, including one that’s adults-only, and two activity pools that are connected by a 140-foot water slide.
 When you’re not soaking up the sun by the beach or pool, venture to the South side for some shopping, horseback ride on the history Ulupalakua Ranch property, or look out for dolphins at La Perouse Bay.
 Also, don’t miss the sunset at Keawakapu Beach—it will be the cherry on top of your entire trip!
+Here’s where to find the best beaches in America to hit this summer.

 For music lovers looking for a fun getaway, head down to Nashville, Tennessee, home to iconic music venues such as the Grand Ole Opry House and the Country Music Hall of Fame.
 As if the live music filling the streets wasn’t enough to garner a good time, Nashville’s recently passed to-go cup bill, which allows patrons and party goers to carry open containers of beer or liquor within one block of the city’s legendary lower Broadway area, certainly can.
 Stay at the brand-new Bobby Hotel which is just steps from the famous Printer’s Alley in downtown Nashville.
 Along with four dining spots, including a cafe, all-day restaurant, cocktail bar, and rooftop, you have easy access to the city’s world-class art museums, music scene, and discover local bars.